Contents for Aphrodite | Greek Goddess Of Love and Beauty

 Sea-foam Birth

-One night, Ouranos, the personification of the Sky, came down to see his lover, Gaia (Γαῖα), the personification of Earth.
-While laying naked with her, Ouranos’ son, Kronos (Κρονος), King of the Titanes and the god of time, ambushed him with a jagged sickle.
+One night, Uranus, the personification of the Sky, came down to see his lover, Gaia (Γαῖα), the personification of Earth.
+While laying naked with her, Uranus’ son, Kronos (Κρονος), King of the Titanes and the god of time, ambushed him with a jagged sickle.
 In one foul swoop, Kronos cut his Father’s genitals off and threw them into the ocean.
 When they crashed into the ocean, a huge white foam was created in the vary spot and spread outside.
 There in the center, standing naked atop a scalloped shell, stood an immortal woman.
 She was given the name Aphrodite, deriving from Aphro-geneia (the foam born) and Anadyomene, which translates to, “she who rises.”

 She would eventually ride those scalloped shells to shore along side Eros (Ερως), the god of love (commonly known by the latin equivalent – Cupid), and Himeros (Ἱμερος), the god of desire.
 There are some references (specifically by the Romans such as Ovid and Seneca) that say she was pregnant with both Eros and Himeros and that she birthed them right after she herself was born.